NatWeiss/BreakoutClones/README.md

 In order to accurately compare and contrast the game engines, I wrote a Breakout clone from scratch using each game engine.
 I then re-wrote the clones using [RapidGame](http://wizardfu.com/rapidgame) templates in order to estimate how much development time RapidGame can save.

-You will find the original Breakout clones in the `Slow` directory.
+You will find the original Breakout clones in the `Control` directory.
 The clones built with RapidGame are in the `Rapid` directory.

 Results